mi-mran/denoise-tem/README.md

 ```

 ## About
 This is my Final Year Project at the School of Materials Science and Engineering, Nanyang Technological University, supervised by Asst.
 Prof. Martial Duchamp.
-For more information or clarifications, please do contact me.
+For more information or clarifications, [please drop me an email](mailto:mxk8778@mavs.uta.edu).

-A work in progress.